ThePurityOfChaos/CSS452FinalProject/README.md

 ### gravity.js

-'function creatorFunc(float atX, float atY, int direction)
+'function creatorFunc(float atX, float atY, int direction)'

-[Overloaded options: float speed, float force, float maxForce, vec4 startColor, vec4 endColor]: ' Creates a gravity particle with these specifications.
+'[Overloaded options: float speed, float force, float maxForce, vec4 startColor, vec4 endColor]: ' Creates a gravity particle with these specifications.
 Overloaded parameters are optional.
 If they are not used, the default values will be used.
 Either do not include them, or assign them to 'null' to skip them.
 This is mostly an internal function, but may be used standalone.

 #### Setters & Getters